Zapatista coffee cooperatives: Structure

-Difficulties

-The cooperatives faced, and continue to face, remarkable difficulties.
-The building of an effective organizational structure that will respect the horizontal and direct democratic political orientation of the Zapatista movement, was at first their biggest difficulty.
-They consciously refuse any kind of help from the Mexican state and deal with the technical and bureaucratic processes only with the support of independent and solidarity organizations in Mexico.
+The Zapatista coffee cooperatives consciously refuse any kind of help from the Mexican state and deal with the technical and bureaucratic processes only with the support of independent and solidarity organizations in Mexico.
 At the same time, they try to develop some infrastructure projects such as spaces for storage and preprocessing the coffee.
-The biggest obstacle, currently, is the Mexican authorities, one example being a penalty, in 2007, for Mut Vitz, due to tax irregularities.
+The biggest obstacle is the Mexican authorities, such as a penalty for Mut Vitz in 2007 due to tax irregularities.

-Distribution network in Europe
+Distribution in Europe

-Nowadays, Zapatista coffee is distributed to, at least, 12 European countries from a variety of initiatives.
-All these local initiatives are connected through a horizontal network RedProZapa (Distribution Network of Zapatista Products), which hold central assemblies twice a year in a European city.
-The common characteristic that unites them is their political solidarity with the Zapatista struggle.
-The sale of coffee provides economical support to the productive structures in Chiapas.
+Zapatista coffee is distributed to at least 12 European countries from a variety of initiatives.
+All these local initiatives are connected through the horizontal network RedProZapa (Distribution Network of Zapatista Products), which hold central assemblies twice a year in a European city.
+The sale of coffee provides economic support to the productive structures in Chiapas.